- 0.1 Class Skills

 - 1.1 Alternative Animal Companions

-Neutral good, lawful neutral, neutral, chaotic neutral, or neutral evil.
+A druid must be neutral good, lawful neutral, (true) neutral, chaotic neutral, or neutral evil.

 The druid’s class skills (and the key ability for each skill) are Concentration (Con), Craft (Int), Diplomacy (Cha), Handle Animal (Cha), Heal (Wis), Knowledge (nature) (Int), Listen (Wis), Profession (Wis), Ride (Dex), Spellcraft (Int), Spot (Wis), Survival (Wis), and Swim (Str).